Vicalf/chess_rep_project_mh_vvk/README.md

      ```

 3. **Reproducing Results**
-   Once you runned the two previous commands, you can run the analysis on both Windows and Linux :
+   Once you runned the two previous commands, you can run the analysis on Linux (because Windows file system has different syntax) :
     ```bash
      docker run --name jupyter_analysis -v $(pwd)/output:/output analysis
     ```